 Robust Email Reporting

-Setting eCommerce KPIs is a waste if you can't gauge the success of your marketing efforts.
+Setting eCommerce KPIs is a waste of time if you can't gauge the success of your marketing efforts.
 Make sure the tools you use offer reports that can give you accurate and actionable data so you can adjust your campaigns as you go to maximize your success.
 Whether it's click-through rates, open rates, conversions, or another data point, inaccuracies will hurt your bottom line.

 Multiple Pricing Tiers